What Does a Segregated Society Look Like?

-With the help of my oldest grandson, Nicholas Richards, the Harvey Richards Media Archive has created a new photo gallery “Segregated Society: Mississippi, 1959-1964.”
-The new gallery offers a selection of previously unpublished images from Harvey’s photography during his three trips to Mississippi during the years from 1959 to 1964.
+“Segregated Society: Mississippi, 1959-1964” is new gallery offering a selection of previously unpublished images from Harvey’s photography during his three trips to Mississippi during the years from 1959 to 1964.

 Harvey Richards went to the south during the 1960s civil rights era to help counter a biased media that ignored the struggle for freedom.
 He put it this way: